lagoshny/ngx-hateoas-client/README.md

 #### UpdateResourceById

 This method uses to updating **all** a resource values at once by resource id.
-If you want update only part of resource values then use [PatchResource]() method.
+If you want update only part of resource values then use [PatchResourceById](#patchresourcebyid) method.
 > It means if you pass only part of resource value in requestBody then all not passed resource values will be overwritten on null values.

 Method signature: